gsdlab/clafer/README.md

   -V --version                            Print version information
 ```

-The dependencies among the command line arguments are described in [issue 117](http://gsd.uwaterloo.ca:8888/question/570/dependencies-among-command-line-arguments).
+The dependencies among the command line arguments are described on the [model wiki](http://t3-necsis.cs.uwaterloo.ca:8091/ClaferTools/CommandLineArguments).

 Additionally, `[OPTIONS]` can also be specified directly in the model file by inserting the following compiler directive as the first line of the file: